Adige-Calculations/OpenFOAM-handbook/src/2_installation/README.md

 ## Suggested location in the linux file system

-Only if you do not use a package manger you have to choose where to install the software, it is suggested to install it on the directory
+Wheater you do not use a package manger, you must choose where to install the software; it is suggested to install it on the directory

 ```sh
 sudo mkdir -p /opt/OpenFOAM